jeffreyhwatson/MS_Box_Office_Insights/README.md

 ## Conclusions

 **Recap:**
-- Estimated initial cost: 3,881,250,000 USD.
+- Estimated initial cost: 1,588,954,479 USD.
 - Most revenue will come from the international market.
 - The Big Five genres increase the chance of maximum gross profits.
 - Hidden Value genres have a increase probability of a high ROI.
 **Next Steps:**
 - Analysis of creative talent was performed and is available upon request.
 - Incorporate the streaming market into the analysis.
-- Research purchase of a production company rather than starting from scratch.
+- Research purchase of a production company.

 ## For More Information